Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around ecb dovishness, it can genuinely reprice EUR/USD.
+If a headline materially changes expectations around eurozone cpi below expectations, it can genuinely reprice EUR/USD.

-If a headline materially changes expectations around stronger eurozone growth, it can genuinely reprice EUR/USD.
+If a headline materially changes expectations around ecb hints at rate cuts, it can genuinely reprice EUR/USD.

-If a headline materially changes expectations around dollar weakness, it can genuinely reprice EUR/USD.
+If a headline materially changes expectations around us dollar index slips below 105, it can genuinely reprice EUR/USD.

 Headlines that are often noise